Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-\Claim{$\mu(F^t(x)_0 \in \A\backslash \B) \underset{t\to\infty}{\longrightarrow} 0$, i.e., the density of auxiliary states tends to 0.} \bclaimprf Suppose we are in an initial segment of length $k$.
+\Claim{$\F^t\mu([\A\backslash \B]) \underset{t\to\infty}{\longrightarrow} 0$, i.e., the density of auxiliary states tends to 0.} \bclaimprf Suppose we are in an initial segment of length $k$.
 Detached time counters, Turing machines and merging counters initially present are destroyed in less than $k$ steps.
 Similarly, left merging signals and copy auxiliary states initially present progress at speed -1, so they are destroyed before time $k$.
-An uninitialized wall is destroyed after $k(1+\log k)$ steps at most, and any counter attached to it are destroyed after less than $k$ more steps.
-For all those states, the probability of apparition after time $t = k(2+\log k)$ is less than $\mu(\Gamma_{\geq k}^0)\underset{k\to\infty}\longrightarrow 0$.
+Any uninitialised wall is destroyed after $k(1+\log k)$ steps at most, and any counter attached to it are destroyed after less than $k$ more steps.
+For all those states, the probability of apparition after time $k(2+\log k)$ is less than $\mu(\Gamma_{0,\geq k}^0)\underset{k\to\infty}\longrightarrow 0$.

-At time $T_n$, all segments are longer than $n$, so the density of walls is less than $\frac 1n$.
-Furthermore, the density of auxiliary states that have been generated by an initialized wall inside each segment is $O\left(\frac 1{\sqrt n}\right)$.
+At time $T'_n$, all segments are longer than $n$, so the density of initialised walls and initialised auxiliary states inside each segment is $O\left(\frac {\sqrt{n}}n\right)$.

-Only uninitialized sweeping counters and right merging signals remain.
-Inside each segment, call \define{non-swept area} the interval between the initialized sweeping counter of the left wall and the rightmost cell containing one of those two states.
-At each step, this area loses one cell to its right but may grow by one cell to its left.
-Notice that merging with other segments cannot increase this area since segments of length $n$ at time $T_n$ are swept (see Figure~\ref{figure:sweepVsNonSweep}).
+Only uninitialised formatting counters and right merging signals remain.
+Inside each segment, call \define{non-formatted area} the interval between the initialised formatting counter of the left wall and the rightmost cell containing one of those two states.
+At each step, this area decreases by one cell to its left but may grow by one cell to its right as a counter or signal progresses.
+Notice that merging with other segments cannot increase this area since segments of length $n$ at time $T_n$ are formatted (see Figure~\ref{figure:formatVsNonFormat}).